ngx-lib/multiselect/docs_app/content/guide/custom-template.md

 # Custom Template :

-By default, multiselect is rendered using a simple div which displays the name of option using interpolation(--link to github source code line from our lib--).If we want to display the options in some other fashion, we need to pass our own custom template which multiselect will use to render the options one by one
+By default, multiselect is rendered using a simple default template which displays the name of option using simple bindings.
+If we want to display the options list in different format, then we could pass  to pass our own custom template which would passed as an `ng-template` directive.
+Internally it will projected on options list.

 ```html
 <ngx-multiselect ngDefaultCOntrol